-The State Services Commission (SSC) and Office of the Ombudsman have a programme to improve transparency under the OIA.
-This includes reporting on the volume of requests and complaints made to the Ombudsman
+Te Kawa Mataaho Public Service Commission and the Office of the Ombudsman have a programme to improve transparency under the OIA.
+This includes reporting on the volume of requests and complaints made to the Ombudsman.

-LINZ is also committed to improving access to information of interest to the public by proactively releasing the following:
+Toitū Te Whenua is also committed to improving access to information of interest to the public by proactively releasing:

 - a variety of sea and land data released on our website and through the LINZ Data Service

 - certain internal policies